sachindusandaruwan/Task-Manger-App---Frontend/README.md

 ## License 📜

-This project is licensed under the MIT License -
+This project is licensed under the MIT License -  see the LICENSE file for details